- Agronomic: sorghum (milo), wheat

 - Soil Management: green manures, soil analysis

-- Determine the effects of green manures on the frequency of soilborne antagonists inhibitory against pathogenic F. graminearum, and on the intensity of their F. graminearum inhibition.
+- determine the effects of green manures on the frequency of soilborne antagonists inhibitory against pathogenic F. graminearum, and

-Quantify the impacts of green manures on the survival of F. graminearum on wheat residues.
+- quantify the impacts of green manures on the survival of F. graminearum on wheat residues, and also,

-Evaluate the effects of green manures on the rate of decomposition of F. graminearum-infected residue.
+- determine the influences of green manures on the rate of decomposition of wheat residues.